 When people tell me they don’t have a photo because they look too old, I have two responses.
 First, it’s not your age that matters, it’s the quality of the photo.
 A little brushing up doesn’t hurt, and if you want to color your hair (guys), that’s an option.

-My second point is perhaps the salient; you’ll never know if you’re the victim of ageism because the few employers daft enough not to give you a second look won’t contact you.
+My second point is perhaps the most salient; you’ll never know if you’re a victim of ageism because the few employers daft enough not to give you a second look won’t contact you.
 Whereas the ones who appreciate an older worker will reach out.

 But really, LinkedIn is a networking application, and to network you need to come across as personable.
 This means having a photo which makes you memorable and shows your personality.

-Finally, like your résumé, you providing too much irrelevant information can also be a give away.
+Finally, like your résumé, you list too many years of employment.
 I suggest being consistent with the number of years you list on your résumé.
-This has more to do with relevance than anything.

 I’ve heard people broadcast their age by saying to me, “I’ve been out of work for six months, probably because of my age.”
 Or “Getting a job will be tough because I’m over 55.”
 Or “Would you hire someone my age?”